JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 Being able to get to content quickly & easily via the command line is invaluable.
 And `locate` will help make your life working in the command line a bit easier.

-### Fix for slow SSH client connections by changing the prefered order of authetications
+### Fix for slow SSH client connections.

-This changes it for all users on a system level.
+In some cases, a fresh install of Ubuntu can have slow a SSH connection when using password authentication.
+This happens because SSH has `password` authentication set as the last authentication option by default.
+So you want to edit the SSH config to push `password` authentication closer to the top of the list like so:

     sudo nano /etc/ssh/ssh_config

+Now add the following line to the bottom of the configuration options in that file:

     PreferredAuthentications publickey,password,gssapi-with-mic,hostbased,keyboard-interactive

+Now restart the SSH daemon like so:

+    sudo service ssh restart

+And that problem should be cleared up.

 ### Install compiler, GIT & SVN related stuff.